Deep Learning in the Sequence Space: Application to heterogeneous households and heterogeneous firms

 The short-sale limit is set to $\underline{\theta}=0$.

 Following \cite{bloometal_2018}, we set the depreciation rate of capital to $\delta = 0.1$ and we choose $\alpha = 0.25$ and $\zeta=0.25$, consistent with a capital share of 1/3 in production.
-The persistence of the logarithm of aggregate productivity is set to $\rho^A = 0.8145$ and the standard deviations of innovations to productivity is set to $\sigma^A_L = 0.0124$ and $\sigma^A_H = 0.0199$, consistent with the quarterly process in \cite{bloometal_2018} and \cite{khan2008idiosyncratic}.
-As in \cite{azinoviccolekubler_2023}, we set the survival rate of firms to $\Gamma = 0.965$.
-There are $N_z = 3$ idiosyncratic productivity level for firms corresponding to $z_0 = 0.5$, $z_1 = 1.0$, and $z_2 = 1.5$.
+The persistence of the logarithm of aggregate productivity is set to $\rho^A = 0.8145$ and the standard deviations of innovations to productivity are set to $\sigma^A_L = 0.0124$ and $\sigma^A_H = 0.0199$, consistent with the quarterly process in \cite{bloometal_2018} and \cite{khan2008idiosyncratic}.
+We set the survival rate of firms to $\Gamma = 0.965$.
+There are $N_z = 3$ idiosyncratic productivity levels for firms corresponding to $z_0 = 0.5$, $z_1 = 1.0$, and $z_2 = 1.5$.
 The corresponding Markov transition matrices are given by

 The transition matrix between the two uncertainty regimes is given by

 implying a quarterly persistence of the high uncertainty regime of $0.943$ and a quarterly persistence of the low uncertainty regime of $0.974$, as in \cite{bloometal_2018}.
 The adjustment costs parameters are set to $\xi^{\text{up}} = 1.0$ and $\xi^{\text{down}} = 2.5$.\footnote{ The smoothing parameter in the adjustment cost function is set to $s=400$, such that $\xi(1.01k, k) = 0.993 \xi^\text{up} + 0.007\xi^\text{down}$ and $\xi(0.99k, k) = 0.007 \xi^\text{up} + 0.993\xi^\text{down}$.} The parameter values are summarized in table \ref{tab:het_params}.